Topic-specific policies

 It seems to me two ‘cyber’ worlds coexist on parallel planes:

 2. Plain old IT security, network security and Internet security in particular: protecting digital data in general against deliberate attacks.
-This is the everyday world, nothing special - a subset of information security in fact.
-Move along please, nothing to see here.
+This is the everyday world, a subset of information security in fact.
+Move along please, nothing much to see here.

 Rather than clarifying the concepts and terminology, moving the field forward, the standard muddies the waters - possibly the desired outcome of #1 above.